gomezpaz/wardmeet-landing/README.md

 # Wardmeet Landing Page
-Landing page for the wardmeet dating app
+Landing page for the wardmeet dating

+## Developed using
+- Bootstrap